icsantos/ud549-javascript-testing/README.md

 # JavaScript Testing

+## Course overview

-Practice testing your javascript applications using Jasmine!
+Practice testing JavaScript applications using Jasmine.

-`git clone https://github.com/udacity/ud549` and open the files in your editor to follow along with [Udacity's JavaScript Testing course](https://www.udacity.com/course/javascript-testing--ud549).
+## Getting started

+The starting source code was cloned from <https://github.com/udacity/ud549>.

+## Contributing

+This repository is for [Udacity's JavaScript Testing course](https://www.udacity.com/course/javascript-testing--ud549).
+Therefore, pull requests will not be accepted.